-21 Top Book Publishing Companies in Texas
+21 Top Book Publishing Houses in Texas

 The biggest day for every writer can be when they realize their dream of becoming a published author is coming true.
 But before you taste the sweet fruit of victory, there are hurdles to be crossed.

 Writing a book sounds poetic and easy but it means telling a story that has previously never been told in a way that is fresh and engaging.

 First time writers need all the help they can get with narrating their story and this is where we reach out to a publisher.
 A publisher can be your mentor, friend and harshest critic.
 For writers in Texas, the choice is unlimited and that can be daunting.

 We want to help streamline the process and that’s why we have chosen the 21 top book publishing houses in Texas.
 Fiction, non-fiction writers can take their pick from traditional, modern and self-publishing companies.

 A publisher with two decades of experience, Brown Books is based in Dallas.
 It is a full service publisher that offers writers everything from editing to planning to ghostwriting, design and layout, marketing, distribution and digital services.
 Writers feel like they have complete control like they do with self-publishing except Brown Books is a traditional, independent publisher.
 If you are a first time writer of fiction, self-help, motivation, business, children’s books and Christian books, then you should consider Brown Books because they collaborate with a writer instead of taking over the creative process.
 You can find submission guidelines on this page.